LeeTwentyThree/Lee23-LegacySubnauticaMods/ModDownloads.md

   <img src="https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/raw/main/Downloads/Thumbnails/CustomInventoryColors.png" width=200px>
 </div>

 This mod adds several settings into the mod options tab related to changing the backgrounds of inventory icons.

-I love this mod because it lets you spend so much less time scanning your inventory for one specific thing.
+It might seem like a small change, but it helps immensely with inventory management and organization.
+It looks great, too, and it's fully customizable.

+If the built-in options are not enough, you have the choice to create your own custom icons by placing images into the Custom folder found within the mod.

 Requirements:
 - [SMLHelper](https://www.nexusmods.com/subnautica/mods/113)